 You’ve built your website, uploaded some great products and are ready to welcome paying customers—congratulations, it’s time to start promoting your Shopify store.

 If you’re not familiar with marketing or e-commerce promotion, knowing where to start can be difficult.
 The following tips will help you optimise your website for promotion, learn some e-commerce marketing fundamentals and shape your own killer promotion strategy.

 Set yourself up for a data-centric approach

 Before you begin any promotional activity, it’s important to set yourself up with tools that will help you measure the success of your campaigns.
 While there are a number of analytics tools suitable for Shopify, Google Analytics is an excellent place to start.
-It’s easy to navigate, provides you with deep insights, and if your website receives less than 5000 impressions, is completely free to use.
+It’s easy to navigate, provides you with deep insights, and if your website receives less than 200,000 daily visits (which is an awful lot), then it is completely free to use.

 You might use Google Analytics to figure out how much time customers spend on your site, where they’re located, which products they’re clicking on and the advertising campaigns and channels that are bringing them to your site.

 Now that you’re set up with an analytics tool, it’s time to concentrate on growing a customer database.
 Marketers know that a quality database is one of their most valuable assets.
 That’s because a database is a core group of consumers who know your brand and are open to hearing from you.
 When you facilitate quality touch points with an engaged audience of consumers, they convert at much higher levels than cold traffic.
 Developing a large, quality customer database allows you to:

 - Determine the best channels to engage customers